 Florida’s Boat Registration and Titling Requirements

-To operate a boat legally on Florida’s Public Waters, you are required to obtain a Florida Certificate of Registration and a validation decal.
+According to Florida’s boat registration laws, to operate a boat legally on Florida’s Public Waters, you are required to obtain a Florida Certificate of Registration and a validation decal.
 Operators are required to carry their Certificate of Registration on board during boat operation.
 Certificates of Registration are valid for 1-2 years and decals must be renewed annually.

 - Human-powered boats less than 16 feet in length.